cdapio/cdap/cdap-docs/admin-manual/source/installation/azure-hdinsight.rst

 <https://azure.microsoft.com/en-us/services/hdinsight/>`__ using
 Microsoft's website to:

-- Create an HDInsight HBase cluster;
+- :ref:`Create an HDInsight HBase cluster <admin-installation-azure-hdinsight-creating-cluster>` with CDAP installed as an application
-- Install CDAP as an application on the cluster; and then
+- Install CDAP as an application :ref:`on an existing HDInsight HBase cluster <admin-installation-azure-hdinsight-installing-on-existing>`
-- Verify that CDAP is installed and running by using the CDAP UI.
+- :ref:`Verify that CDAP is installed and running <admin-installation-azure-hdinsight-verification>` by using the CDAP UI

 Information on Microsoft Azure HDInsight is `available online
 <https://docs.microsoft.com/en-us/azure/hdinsight/>`__.